 Complete the server registration by pressing the Register button.

-Before we proceed to actually configuring the Windows Azure Backup Agent, let's check whether our machine has appeared in the list of servers in the Windows Azure Management Portal.
+Before we proceed to actually configuring the Microsoft Azure Backup Agent, let's check whether our machine has appeared in the list of servers in the Microsoft Azure Management Portal.

 Select the created backup storage in the Recovery Services section and go to the Servers tab.
 Your machine should be in that list.